 - 1. Fit a linear regression model for birthweight (wt) as a function of the mother's age (age). - 2.
-Use the summary command to find a 95% confidence interval and p-value for the slope coefficient - 3.
-What do you conclude about the association between a mother's age and her baby's birth-weight?
+Use the summary command to find a 95% confidence interval and p-value for the slope coefficient. - 3.
+Now run the command confint(mod) to find a 95% confidence interval for the slope coefficient.
+Does it agree with what you calculated above?

+4. What do you conclude about the association between a mother's age and her baby's birthweight?

 Conditions for Regression The inferences we made above were predicted upon our assumption that the slope coefficient followed a t-distribution.
-Recall also that when we fit the regression model we assumed that $\epsilon \sim N(0, \sigma)$ , for some constant $\sigma$ .
+Recall also that when we fit the regression model we assumed that $\epsilon \sim N(0, \sigma)$, for some constant σ .
 Our inferences will only be valid if the following assumptions are reasonable: